 If it’s the first event of its kind, play that up with “Coming Soon” or “First-Ever” language to pique interest.

-If it’s an annual event, taking a “We’re Back” or “Get Ready” approach can be a fun way to announce it — especially if you had to skip a year due to the pandemic.
+If it’s an annual event, taking a “We’re Back” or “Get Ready” approach can be a fun way to announce it.

 While you’re building suspense, keep an air of mystery surrounding the details – especially if you don’t have many yet – but not so much that it’s too vague or confusing.
 Use bold images and text to draw in and excite your readers.

 Why it works: It’s fun!
-Paired with the right imagery, you can really give it some flair.
+Paired with the right imagery, you can really give your event email template some flair.
 While simply announcing your event is a solid option, if you have the opportunity to elevate it and build anticipation, why not?
 Everybody wants to avoid FOMO (fear of missing out).

 Here is your big announcement.
-Keep your message simple and clear — so clear, in fact, that you can just state “Save the Date” and include the date of your event with a big, bold button to “Learn More” or embed a promotion video.
+Keep your message in this event email template simple and clear – so clear, in fact, that you can just state “Save the Date” and include the date of your event with a big, bold button to “Learn More” or embed a promotion video.

-Keep details simple, formatted in a short paragraph or a brief list:
+Keep details simple, and formatted in a short paragraph or a brief list.